Flight-Free-UK/flight_free_uk_website/source/posts/ghost-flights-petition-response.html.markdown

 > “Carbon offsetting allows us to keep indulging rather than change behaviour.
 When you consider the justice issues affecting indigenous communities in terms of land displacement, we can't offset with a clear conscience.”

 *~ Dr Radhika Mittal, Climate Communicator.*

+We thank the Government for its response to our petition, and we will continue to push for a Parliamentary debate on this topic.
+[Sign the petition here ](https://petition.parliament.uk/petitions/605749)in order to help us reach the target of 100,000.